 Make a list, pick a date, and go out and have a great day.

-If you can’t do it all – split your focus into beautiful (morning, afternoon, and night) activities.
+If you can’t do it all – split your focus into a beautiful (morning, afternoon, or night) activities.

-The good life comes from focusing on what you care about.
+The good life comes from putting your attention on what you care about.